paridhy/paridhy/README.md

 - 👋 Hi, I’m @paridhy
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning full stack development with MERN along with Devops
+- 🌱 I’m currently learning Machine Learning and Neural Networks
-- 💞️ I’m looking to collaborate on html , js projects
+- 💞️ I’m looking to collaborate on ml and dl projects
 - 📫 How to reach me paridhidahake10@gmail.com

 <!---